What is an autoimmune disease?

 "...your immune system attacks itself by mistake..."

-Our bodies have an immune system that protects us from foreign invaders that can cause disease and infection; however, if you have an autoimmune disease, your immune system attacks itself by mistake, causing illness.
+Our bodies have an immune system that protects us from foreign invaders that can cause disease and infection; however, if you have an autoimmune disease, your immune system attacks itself by mistake, causing serious illness.
 The immune cells fail to distinguish the body's normal healthy cells from foreign cells and thus try to destroy the normal tissues.
 The cause of this "mistake" is not well understood.
-Autoimmune disease can affect a single system multiple body systems.
-Autoimmune diseases can affect skin, connective tissue, nerves, muscles, the endocrine system (the system that controls hormones and other chemicals), and the digestive system.
+Autoimmune disease can affect a single system or multiple body systems.
+Autoimmune diseases can affect skin, connective tissue, nerves, muscles, the endocrine system (the system that controls hormones and other chemicals), red blood cells, and the digestive system.
+Cats with autoimmune diseases should not be vaccinated except under certain circumstances.

 What causes autoimmune disease?